 That’s what we’ve always done at WHQ.

 Just do what feels right & totally ignore & all negativity.
 It’s our thing, so we just roll…

-Working, often in partnership, always for free.
-Trying to make this city & the world a better, more interesting place.
-Whether it’s one record, or one meeting at a time… x.
+We're trying to make this city & the world a better, more interesting place.
+Whether it’s one meeting, one sculpture, one painting, one performance, or just one record - at a time… x

 Well then - So it appears that we don’t actually just spin tunes, sip Red Stripe, dance about all night, then head home...

 To jack off over our record collection all the next day.